What is a Clerical Library Assistant?

 - Online Computer Library Center OCLC

-Those thinking about becoming a Clerical Library Assistant might also be interested in the following careers:
+Those interested in being a Clerical Library Assistant may also be interested in:

 More about our data sources and methodologies.

 You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.Visit School